 In addition, the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) participate in the MPO as advisory (nonvoting) members.
-The chart on the following page also shows the MPO membership and the organization of the MPO's staff, the Central Transportation Planning Staff.
+Figure 1-1 on the following page shows MPO membership and organization of the Central Transportation Planning Staff (staff to the MPO).
 Details about MPO voting members are provided below: